What to do when you’re involved in a collision

 North Collision Reporting Centre 113 Toryork Drive, Toronto, ON M9L 1X9 Tel: 416-808-2222 East Collision Reporting Centre 39 Howden Road, Scarborough, ON M1R 3C7 Tel: 416-808-2222

-Note: if your vehicle is not driveable, it must be towed directly to the CRC.
-A flat rate of $166 plus tax or, $188 plus tax will be charged by the towing company depending on if the vehicle was towed from a street or, a highway.
+Note: A flat rate of $250.00 plus tax will be charged by the towing company from any street or highway.